 Because of ship design, aircraft carriers are always berthed starboard (right side of carrier) to the wharf.
 To enable berthing of the carrier on the starboard side and its departure, a turning basin is required in front of Polaris Point or the Former SRF Wharves.
 A turning basin is a circular area free of obstruction that provides sufficient maneuver area for an aircraft carrier to be pivoted and then berthed on its starboard side.
 Because wind and waves exert uncontrolled additional forces on aircraft carrier movement in a harbor, tugboats are required to guide the aircraft carrier into a starboard position parallel to the wharf as well as assist during its departure.
-Because of the water depth requirements of an aircraft carrier, the turning basin would be dredged to a depth of -49.5 ft (-15.0 m) MLLW plus 2 ft (0.6 m) of allowable overdepth.
+Because of the water depth requirements of an aircraft carrier, the turning basin would be dredged to a depth of -49.5 ft (-15.0 m) MLLW.

 There are specifications (minimum and optimum) for establishing turning basins.
 The CVN-Capable Berthing Study (NAVFAC Pacific 2008) recommends the optimal radius of 2,200 ft (671 m) for an aircraft carrier; that is double the length overall of the ship.
 However, to reduce dredging and impact to coral, the minimal radius of 1,092 ft (333 m) for the turning basin was retained.
 Because of advanced navigational aids, Commander, U.S. Pacific Fleet has determined the minimum radius would allow the transient aircraft carrier with its tug escorts to be safely maneuvered in a 360 degree circle with appropriate margins of navigational safety.
 Further reductions of the turning basin radius were proposed and dismissed by the Navy because the radius retained is the minimum acceptable radius for navigational safety.
-Consideration was also given to a turning basin that was not a full circle; however, this option also had to be dismissed because of navigational safety.

-As shown on Figure 2.3-6, the optimal radius turning basins considered but dismissed are shown as red circles.
+As shown on Figure 2.3-3, the optimal radius turning basins considered but dismissed are shown as red circles.
 The retained turning basin radii are shown as green circles on the same figure.
-Figure 2.3-7 shows the positions of the aircraft carrier under the two action alternatives as well as the location of the turning basin in Inner Apra Harbor that was dismissed, as discussed below.
+Figure 2.3-4 shows the positions of the aircraft carrier under the two action alternatives as well as the location of the turning basin in Inner Apra Harbor that was dismissed, as discussed below.